Evolution and Design

 Darwinists explain not only similar bodily structures but also genetic similarities in terms of common descent.
 But again, such similarities show nothing definite about how the organisms originated, and could just as easily be attributed to some form of conscious design.

 Darwinists use differences in proteins and DNA as a ‘molecular clock’ to estimate how long ago different species diverged from a common ancestor.
 Each gene or protein is a separate clock, which ‘ticks’ at a different rate.
 For instance, it is estimated that 600 million years are required to produce a 1% difference in the histones of two different organisms, compared with 20 million years for cytochrome C, 5.8 million years for haemoglobin, and only 1.1 million years in the case of the fibrinopeptides.
-However, the evolutionary trees based on different classes of proteins sometimes show considerable differences, and there are also major discrepancies between family trees based on comparative anatomy and those based on molecular biology.1 Evolution rates based on the fossil record, for example, are much higher than those predicted from genetics.2 Different molecular clock studies indicate that the hypothetical common ancestor of all animals lived anywhere from about 2 billion to 274 million years ago (the latter date falls about 250 million years after the Cambrian explosion!).3
+However, the evolutionary trees based on different classes of proteins are sometimes contradictory, and there are also major discrepancies between family trees based on comparative anatomy and those based on molecular biology.5 A study of 1070 genes in 20 different yeasts yielded 1070 different family trees.
+As one evolutionary biologist commented: ‘We are trying to figure out the phylogenetic relationships of 1.8 million species and can’t even sort out 20 [types of] yeast.’6 Different molecular clock studies indicate that the hypothetical common ancestor of all animals lived anywhere from about 2 billion to 274 million years ago (the latter date falls about 250 million years after the Cambrian explosion!).7 Evolution rates based on the fossil record tend to be much higher than those predicted from genetics.8

 - John D. Morris and Frank J. Sherwin, The Fossil Record: Unearthing nature’s history of life, Dallas, TX: Institute for Creation Research, 2010, p.
 158.